 The drums of these kits make a loud noise, and it is easier to play smoothly.
 It depends, however, on the drummer which kit he wants to buy and practice on.

-Rock drum kits are a little expensive than the other kits, so the quality is also better.
-However, it does depend on the company from which one is buying a kit.
+Rock drum kits are a little more expensive than the other kits, so the quality is also better.
+However, it depends on the company from which one buys a kit.

 Anyone can play a rock drum kit, and even though rock drum kits are considered old, they are excellent to practice with.
 Even kids around the age of 6 or 7 can practice on rock drum kits.